elrobe/REST_Countries/README.md

 # REST_Countries
-An example of a full stack development incorporating HTML, CSS, JavaScript (jQuery and AJAX, and PHP.
+An example of a full stack development incorporating HTML, CSS, JavaScript (jQuery and AJAX), and PHP.

 ## Dependencies
 The only dependency for this project is PHP 7.
 You can install it onto your linux machine with: